Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.12.2.2.
 ALB Exam PowerUp

 - Targets are one single compute resource that connections are directed towards.
-Targets represents Lambda functions, EC2 instances, ECS containers.
+Targets can be Lambda functions, EC2 instances, ECS containers.
 - Target groups are groups of targets which are addressed using rules.
 - Rules are:
   - path-based `/cat` or `/dog`